This article describes the available Rules Engine Events.

 It can be used in the following use cases:

-- Notify an internal team or create a ToDo item to take action on this customer (e.g. review their credit limit)
+• Notify an internal team or create a task to take action on this customer (e.g. review their credit limit)

 Customer - custom field changed